simonc312/Dancebook/README.md

 The default gulp task runs 'watch' and 'copy' tasks which will copy css, html, convert jsx to js, and image files to a 'dist' directory.
 From the root directory:

+ >Install gulp globally Run: npm install -g gulp

  >Run: gulp

-3) In the dist directory there should be index.html
+3) In the dist directory there should be index.html.
+For majority of development, this method is sufficient.

  >Run: python -m SimpleHTTPServer 8000